 Follow the step by step process or choose what situation that best describes you:

-The New Hampshire Supreme Court Office of Bar Admissions requires that you complete at least three years of college credits towards a bachelor’s degree, or obtain the bachelor’s degree, before attending law school and sitting for the New Hampshire bar exam.
+The New Hampshire Supreme Court Office of Bar Admissions requires that you complete at least three years of college credits towards a bachelor’s degree, or obtain a bachelor’s degree, before attending law school and sitting for the New Hampshire bar exam.
 Because the American Bar Association (ABA) requires that all admittees to their approved law schools need a bachelor’s degree, however, it makes sense to go the full four years and obtain your bachelor’s degree prior to applying to law school.

 College Accreditation